outpostyoga/athenaemCore/README.md

 - `"a"` is a character.
 - `"ab"` where `"string".length > 1` is a string.

 TIME.
 Time is always `Date.now ( )` aka UTC timestamps in milliseconds.
-Fuck you.

 VARIABLES.
 In our syntax, the prefixes are a nod the all caps constant standard.
 Use let whenever possible and prefix with `a_` means array, `f_` means flag, `f_` means method, `o_` means object, `v_` means value.